 Currently, the production of the site at Puurs is made directly from phosphoric acid, so that only marginal quantities of phosphogypsum are produced.
 The site at Engis uses as raw materials mainly phosphate ores from magmatic origin.
 They have a concentration of natural radioactive elements significantly lower than the sedimentary phosphates.

-PRAYON operates near its production site of Engis a mono-landfill - in Wallonia also known as "Centres d'Enfouissement Technique" or CET of class $5.2^3$ of " Engihoul " - where the surpluses of phosphogypsum from the production process are disposed off.
-The levels of Ra in groundwater samples are followed through six piezometers.
-The measured values are of the order of magnitude of the background concentrations.
-It is also the case for the radon outdoor concentration at the surface of the site.
+PRAYON operates near its production site of Engis a mono-landfill - in Wallonia also known as "Centres d'Enfouissement Technique" or CET of class 5.2^3 of " Engihoul " - where the surpluses of phosphogypsum from the production process are disposed off.

 There is also in Engis a former phosphogypsum stack - the Hardémont site - which is not in operation anymore (see the surveillance report of 2010).
-Analyses of vegetation (clover and birch leaves) have been carried out in 2014 in order to assess the transfer of the radioactive substances from the phosphogypsum to the vegetation.
+The outdoor radon concentration on the landfill of Engihoul and on the Hardémont site have been followed in 2015 and do not show abnormal values.